Scleroderma – Disability Support & UK Welfare Benefits

 Find out what you might be entitled to here

-Getting PIP does not reduce other benefits, it may even increase them.
-If you have a carer then claiming PIP may help them to qualify for certain benefits (such as Carers Allowance).
+Receiving PIP does not reduce other benefits; it may even increase them.
+If you have a carer then claiming PIP may help them to qualify for certain benefits, including Carers Allowance.
 PIP may also entitle you and/or your carer to further help with council tax.
-There are no restrictions on how you can spend your PIP money, and you do not have to spend it on paying for the care that you need.
+There are no restrictions on how you can spend your PIP money, and you do not have to use it to pay for the care that you need.
 However, your council or trust can take PIP into account when calculating how much you might need to pay for any care services you receive.

-“Fatigue/brain fog/pain/low mood it can be difficult for some to articulate themselves as to how difficult things are.
+“With fatigue, brain fog, pain or low mood it can be difficult for someone to articulate just how difficult things have become.
 On top of that, we want to appear positive.
-I found when helping people with their appeals that what has been said by an individual can be interpreted very differently to what is meant, perhaps, to fit the assessors' own perceptions."
+I found when helping people with their appeals that what has been said by an individual can be interpreted very differently to what is meant, perhaps to fit the assessor's own perceptions."

-At the face-to-face consultation the health care professional will ask questions about your day-to-day life, your home, how you manage at work if you have a job, and about any social or leisure activities that you engage in (or have had to give up).
-They will often ask you to describe a typical day in your life and go through a list of activities, descriptors and pointers and it is worth looking at these and formulating your answers before you go.
+At the face-to-face consultation, the healthcare professional will ask questions about your day-to-day life, your home and how you manage at work if you have a job, as well as about any social or leisure activities that you engage in (or have had to give up).
+They will often ask you to describe a typical day in your life and go through a list of activities, descriptors and pointers, so it is worth looking at these and formulating your answers before you go.
 When answering, explain your difficulties as fully as you can, including ALL symptoms at their worst and try to word answers in a way that leaves no room for misinterpretation.